 Y’all, there was not one set of holiday sheets to be found, seriously!?!
 How is this possible?
 As I was leaving the store, I passed the section where they have tablecloths, jackpot!
 I found one and off I went.

 I didn’t want all the gifts to be the same so I stopped at Target to see if they had any holiday sheet sets.
 Sure enough, they had some.

-My daughter is quite the crafter and talked my mom into giving us her old sewing machine.
+My daughter is quite the crafter and talked my mom into giving us her old sewing machine a few years ago.
 I was hoping I would show my daughter the sheets and tablecloth, share my idea with her and she would just make it all happen.